-Sprints are nothing but short iterations, which usually take 1-3 weeks to accomplish the meeting’s determined task.
+Sprints are short iterations, usually taking 1-3 weeks to accomplish the meeting’s determined task.
 The tasks should be equally segregated amongst the team members to complete the task during each sprint successfully.
-Sprints should be continuously repeated until all the essential features of the product are ready.
-On completion of the sprint, you can review what is working and what not in your product and make necessary adjustments accordingly before moving on to the next.
+Sprints should be continuously repeated until all the product’s essential features are ready.
+Upon completion of the sprint, you can review what is working and what is not in your product and make necessary adjustments before moving on to the next.

-The main purpose of using the Agile board is to track the progress of the project.
-Some of the examples for Agile board include sticky notes, project management software, or just a Kanban board.
+The main purpose of using the Agile board is to track the project’s progress.
+Some examples of Agile boards include sticky notes, project management software, or just a Kanban board.

-The sprint planning process involves the stories in the backlog to be moved to the sprint before the completion of each iteration.
+The sprint planning process involves the stories in the backlog being moved to the sprint before the completion of each iteration.
 Thus, handling product backlog is essential for project managers.

-Stand-up meeting or daily scrum meeting is a way to know that every team member stays on track.
-The meeting is usually held for about 10-15 minutes and to the point.
+A stand-up or daily scrum meeting is a way to know that every team member stays on track.
+The meeting is usually held for about 10-15 minutes and is to the point.

 Steps Involved in Agile Project Management

 Agile project management’s main goal is to come up with shorter development cycles and more product releases.
-Having a shorter time frame enables the team to react efficiently to the client requirements’ changes.
+Having a shorter time frame enables the team to react efficiently to the client’s requirements changes.

-As said before, there are various Agile frameworks like Scrum, Kanban, Xtreme Programming, lean, and still more.
+As said before, various Agile frameworks like Scrum, Kanban, Xtreme Programming, lean, and more exist.
 Each of the methodologies has a certain basic process to follow.
 The process includes the following steps:

-Before starting with the project, the entire should be thorough with the project objective, scope of the project, and goal to be achieved.
+Before starting the project, the entire project should be thorough with the project objective, scope, and goal to be achieved.
 The main purpose of this phase is to address the changes and make necessary additions to the project.

 A product roadmap includes all the essential features of a product.
 The team will be accountable for developing features at each sprint.
-Having a product backlog is essential as it includes all the essentials and deliverables that make up the final product.
-Going forward, when you plan for sprints, the product backlog will be much helpful.
+Therefore, a product backlog is essential as it includes all the essentials and deliverables that make up the final product.
+From now on, the product backlog will be much more helpful when planning sprints.

 Agile project management uses a shorter development cycle called sprints.
 At the end of each sprint, product features and functionalities are released.
 A high-level plan has to be created for the product release.
 At the beginning of every sprint, a release plan will be devised for that particular stage.